-STRATEGY 6 Undertake ongoing research of industry performance understand local trends include employment, revenue growth, capital investment.
-The survey should also seek feedback on Council's role such as participation in Council-run workshops, satisfaction with workshops, and topics of interest.
+ACTION 6.1 Undertake an annual survey of industry, building on the survey completed for the economic development strategy to measure industry performance and growth.
+Key measures to understand local trends include employment, revenue growth, capital investment.
+The survey should also seek feedback on Council's role such as participation in Council-run workshops, satisfaction with warlshops, and topics of interest.